 Types of Parapet Walls

 A parapet wall is an extension of the wall at the edge of a roof to form a barrier.
-Usually, parapet walls can be classified based on appearance.
+Usually can be classified based on appearance.
 Some of those types are:

 Hi everyone Matt here with Trinity Roofing and Restoration.